ssmostagh/Azure-RampUp/README.md

 # Azure Ramp-Up
-A curated guide to get going fast on the Azure platform.
+A guide to get going fast on the Azure platform under editing with progress of learning path.
-Links, best-practices, explanantions and comments, I wish I had known before I started using Azure.
+Links, best-practices, explanantions and comments helpful before I started using Azure.

-**DRAFT VERSION 0.3** (still early stage, TOC is almost final)
+**DRAFT VERSION 0.1**

 ## Table of Contents